 It can also load loops from a computer via USB and take in other instruments via the aux input.

 Like the Ditto, the RC-3 has a single stomp switch.
 Its controls are as follows:

 - Undo/redo overdub: press and hold while looping

 - Stop: via a double click (or via an external controller)

 - Clear loop: press and hold once stopped

 Loop stations are larger units for more advanced looping.
-They’re great for practice and for live performance especially in “one-man-band” scenarios.
+They're great for practice and live performance, especially in “one-man-band” scenarios.

 Many loop stations can also sync up to clocks via MIDI to help with loop timing and effects (if the pedal offers effects).